-In truth, the best option would have been to read this article before setting up your Google account.
+The best option is to read this Spinbackup article before setting up your Google account.
 Then, you could feel smug right now because you have a Google account recovery phone number – and the SMS code popped up and you were away.
 But, then, if you had known this you wouldn’t have just searched for an article on how to retrieve a Google account… eek.
-I really hope this article has helped… and you are now free to Google again.
+I really hope this article has helped and you are now free to Google again.

 Another useful tip – if you want to be sure that everything in your Google account will not lose, make a backup copy.
 Read the previous blog post – How to Backup the Google Account and restore in a click all your data.

 Here’s what our customers are saying about Spinbackup‘s Google Account Recovery solutions: